Josephine Sybil Lucas

 Brief Life History of Josephine Sybil

-When Josephine Sybil Lucas was born on 11 May 1899, in Stiles, Oconto, Wisconsin, United States, her father, John Lucas, was 33 and her mother, Annabel Cleopatra Alvord, was 22.
-She had at least 2 sons and 2 daughters with Fredrick Theodore Schefdore.
+Josephine Sybil Lucas was born on 11 May 1899, in Stiles, Oconto, Wisconsin, United States as the daughter of John Lucas and Della Albert.
+She married John J Van Egeren on 5 May 1917, in Menominee, Michigan, United States.
 She lived in Oconto, Wisconsin, United States in 1899.
-She died on 20 June 1967, in Stiles, Oconto, Wisconsin, United States, at the age of 68.
+She died on 20 June 1967, in Stiles, Oconto, Wisconsin, United States, at the age of 68, and was buried in Stiles, Oconto, Wisconsin, United States.

 Photos and Memories (0)